Joc Pederson Player Props: Giants vs. Rockies

-Joc Pederson -- batting .214 with a double, two home runs, six walks and six RBI in his past 10 games -- will be in action for the San Francisco Giants against the Colorado Rockies, with Connor Seabold on the mound, on June 7 at 8:40 PM ET.
+Joc Pederson -- 0-for-4 in his last game -- will be in action for the San Francisco Giants versus the Colorado Rockies, with Chase Anderson on the mound, on June 8 at 3:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-2) against the Rockies.
+In his most recent game he had a hitless performance (0-for-4) against the Rockies.

 Joc Pederson Game Info & Props vs. the Rockies